cuiyongbo/programming-scaffold/misc-topics/python_note_06.md

 This example covers basic types, optional types, collections, custom classes, and generic types.

-Q: my function return two values: list of Meta1, RunMeta, how to declare my function then?
+# my function return two values: list of Meta1, RunMeta, how to declare my function then?

 To declare the signature of your function `foo` that returns a tuple containing a list of `Meta` objects and an instance of `RunMetadata`, you can use the `typing` module.
 Specifically, you will use `List` and `Tuple` to specify the types of the returned values.